arrow-left

 Overview

 This tutorial will guide you through the process of installing and running a Video Library Data Consumer.
-The video library can be found here: Digital Green Video Library.
+The video library can be found here: Digital Green Video Libraryarrow-up-right.

 Kindly complete the prerequisites before proceeding with the guide.